Code-Institute-Submissions/Go-Memo/README.md

 # GoMemo

-"MemoGo" is an opportunity for those who are willing to improve their memory, focused  in not just be a mental exercise but also a good moment of fun.
+"GoMemo" is an opportunity for those who are willing to improve their memory, focused  in not just be a mental exercise but also a good moment of fun.

 ## UX: